indiegabo/ryzen-sandbox/README.md

-# Ryzen Sandbox - Studying 2D Unity Game Dev

 <p align="right">
-  Ler em <a href="README.pt-br.md">Português do Brasil</a>
+  :brazil: Ler em <a href="README.pt-br.md">Português do Brasil</a>
 </p>

+# Ryzen Sandbox - Studying 2D Unity Game Dev

 This project is a 2D Platformer sandbox created in order to test and study 2D features using Unity.
 Feel free to fork and test it out.